 - Fees for student health and legal services

-How are Online Psychology Courses Different from Campus-based Programs?
+How Are Online Psychology Courses Different From Campus-Based Programs?

 Do Online Psychology Bachelor's Programs Require Students to Be On-Campus?

 Do Online Students Still Qualify for Financial Aid?

-Like on-campus learners, online students fill out a FAFSA and receive updates about financial aid status through a student portal.
+Like on-campus learners, online students fill out a Free Application for Federal Student Aid.
 Distance learners should start the application process early and make sure to verify the accreditation status of schools and programs of interest, since only students attending accredited schools are eligible for federal financial aid.

 What License Do I Need to Practice Psychology?

-Some states license graduates of master's programs; most states require 1-2 years of post-master’s supervised clinical work to establish eligibility for licensure.
-Graduates of programs with accreditation by the American Psychological Association (APA) and completed internships meeting APA standards maximize their opportunities for licensing in other states.
+Some states license graduates of master's programs, with most states requiring 1-2 years of postmaster's supervised clinical work to establish eligibility for licensure.
+Graduates of programs with accreditation by the American Psychological Association (APA) maximize their opportunities for licensing in other states.